 Education/Experience: Experience comes with time; there is no shortcut.
 I started on day one like everyone else.
 In the beginning it’s best to stick with simpler returns to avoid getting in over your head.

-Continuing professional education is widely available in the tax industry due to the requirements for CPAs and enrolled agents.
+Continuing professional education in tax preparation is widely available in the tax industry due to the requirements for CPAs and enrolled agents.
 This makes it easy to learn while you gain experience.

 The IRS’ Registered Tax Return Preparer program ended in 2013, but you can still be a part of the Volunteer Annual Filing Season Program (AFSP).
 Without involvement in the AFSP it’s hard to work with the IRS on a client’s account.
 CPAs, enrolled agents and attorneys have unlimited representation rights before the IRS.
 A participant of the AFSP has limited representation rights.
 As you begin your side gig journey this is a great place to start.